tubearchivist/docs/mkdocs/docs/faq.md

 - A scope too narrow will make this project uninteresting and will exclude audiences that could also benefit from this project.
 - Not defining a scope will easily lead to misunderstandings and false hopes of where this project tries to go.

-Of course this is subject to change: The scope can be expanded as this project continues to grow and more people contribute.
+Of course, this is subject to change: The scope can be expanded as this project continues to grow and more people contribute.

 ## How do I import my videos to Emby-Plex-Jellyfin-Kodi?
 Although there are similarities between these excellent projects and Tube Archivist, they have a very different use case.
 Trying to fit the metadata relations and database structure of a YouTube archival project into these media servers that specialize in Movies and TV shows is always going to be limiting.